Artificial discovery of lattice models for wave transport: Results

 For the gain rate squared, we find a multitude of expressions, ranging from the simplest function $s_\mathrm{target}^2=0$ up to $s_\mathrm{target}^2=1.004 + \Big(\frac{g_{11}^{(1)} + g_{22} ^{(1)}}{2 \nu_{12}^{(0)} + 2 \nu_{21}^{(1)} - 1} - \frac{1}{\pi - \log{\pi }}\Big)^{-1}$, see \cref{fig:symbolic_regression}(a).
 Especially, expressions at sudden jumps of the Pareto front plot are useful as they offer a significant improvement in accuracy for only a small increase in complexity, e.g., the discovered expression $s_\mathrm{target}^2 = 1.02 \mathrm{exp} ( | \mathrm{log} ( g_{11}^{(1)} / g_{22}^{(1)} ) | )$.
 See \cref{fig:symbolic_regression}(b) for a comparison with the dataset.
 We can rewrite this expression more compactly in the form:

 where we also rounded the prefactor to \num{1}. {\sc AIFeynman 2} was not able to discover this form as the $\max$ function is not available as a building block.
 Interestingly, this expression is independent of the squeezing rates.
-This means that the gain rate is primarily determined by the ratio of the beamsplitter coupling rates.
+This means that the ratio of the beamsplitter coupling rates primarily determines the gain rate.

-Repeating the same analysis for the bandwidth, we find after a sudden jump the expression:
+Repeating the same analysis for the bandwidth, we find after a sudden jump the expression

 which again only depends on the beamsplitter coupling rates.